GenieTim/MCMC-dynamic-timestep/README.md

 To run the tests, execute `python src/tests.py` in your terminal.

 To run the simulation, execute `python src/main.py` in your terminal.

+Finally, to plot the results, execute `python src/plot.py` in your terminal.